Published: Sep 06, 2024

 What are self-pay collections?

-Self-pay collection is the process of collecting payments directly from patients for healthcare services not covered by insurance or for which the patient is responsible for a portion of the cost.
+Self-pay collections is the process of collecting payments directly from patients for healthcare services not covered by insurance or for which the patient is responsible for a portion of the cost.
 The process involves front- and back-end strategies to encourage timely payment, such as clear communication of financial responsibilities, offering payment plans, providing cost estimates upfront, and implementing user-friendly billing and payment systems.
 Effective self-pay collection strategies aim to balance the financial needs of the healthcare organization with patient satisfaction and access to care.

 Who are self-pay patients?